MarshalX/atproto/README.md

 - Type model
 - Type reference model

 The only thing you need to know is how to create instances of models.
-Not with all models you will work as model-creator.
-For example, Response models will be created by SDK for you.
+Not with all models, you will work as model-creator.
+For example, SDK will create Response models for you.

 There are a few ways how to create the instance of a model:
 - Dict-based